NLnetLabs/routinator/source/manual-page.rst

       Print more information.
 If given twice, even more information is printed.

-      More specifically, a single :option:`-v` increases the log level from the default of warn to *info*, specifying it more than once increases it to *debug*.
+      More specifically, a single :option:`-v` increases the log level from the default of *warn* to *info*, specifying it more than once increases it to *debug*.

-      See `Logging`_ below for more information on what information is logged at the different levels.
+      See `LOGGING`_ below for more information on what information is logged at the different levels.

 .. option:: -q, --quiet